youyanggu/covid19_projections/index.md

 layout: default
 permalink: /
 ---
 We present a new, simple nowcasting model that estimates true infections in the US.
 We have estimates for all US states and all 3,000+ US counties.
-For our projections over the next months, check our [Path to Normality](/path-to-herd-immunity) page.
+For our projections for the upcoming months, see our [**Path to Normality**](/path-to-herd-immunity) page.
 {% include iframe_home_first_map.html %}For more maps, including county-level views, visit the [Maps](/maps-infections) page.

 Jump to section: